When Is the Best Time to Do Red Light Therapy?

 Device Intensity

-High-intensity devices generally involve shorter durations and are more appropriate for use during the morning or early evenings.
+High-intensity devices with strong irradiance generally involve shorter durations and are more appropriate for the morning.
 Lower-intensity devices can be utilized for slightly longer durations.

 Body Reaction

-You must watch how the body reacts to the therapy.
+You must watch how your body reacts.
 If it makes you too energetic, it's preferable to apply it in the morning instead of at night.

 Some People Often Ask: